nishit-007/SoC-Design-and-Planning/README.md

 # Digital VLSI SoC Design And Planning

-**This Repository is about the 14 day Workshop conducted by VSD-IAT on Physical Design using the Open Source EDA Tool OpenLANE and Open Source pdk Skywater 130nm.**
+**This Repository is about the 14 day Workshop on Physical Design using the Open Source EDA Tool OpenLANE and the Open Source pdk Skywater 130nm.**

 ****